Saving and Spending Habits

 At Questia Group, Mondays bring fresh results of our latest studies.
 This Monday, we are focusing on saving and spending habits, as we just said goodbye to Black Friday and are gradually welcoming winter holidays.

-The research was made through an online survey on our platform www.questia.ro, covering 1,510 respondents.
+The research was made through an online survey on our platform www.questia.ro, covering 1,510 respondents, with a plus or minus 3% margin of error.
 The online survey was active between 16 and 18 November 2016.

 Our research shows that when expenses exceed monthly incomes, Romanians generally use money set aside (29.5%), borrow money from family members (20.9%) or from friends (12.3%).
 A 19% of the respondents are more cautious and have their incomes in line with their expenditures.
 A small percent of 6.4% admit to making an overdraft or use short-term loans from banks (4.2%) when in difficulty.